Satis (spacecraft)

-Satis, also known as Asteroid Inspector, is a proposed planetary defense deep-space CubeSat mission under development by the European Space Agency (ESA) the Space Safety Programme.
+Satis, also known as Asteroid Inspector, is a proposed planetary defense deep-space CubeSat mission under development by the European Space Agency (ESA) the Space Safety Programme (S2P).
 If approved, Satis will launch in 2030 to study an asteroid.
 Satis will be a 12-unit CubeSat based on a similar European mission M-ARGO.
+As of February 2026, Satis was not mentioned in materials about future missions planned by S2P.